Sunday, October 14, 2007

 But the highlight of my touristy day in Mumbai was a visit to Mani Bhavan, the house—now a museum—where Gandhi lived not long after he returned to India for good in 1915.
 It’s a rambling, colonial, three-storey building in a quiet corner of the old town, not far from the center of the city.
 He lived here with his family from 1917 to 1934.
 Prior to that he had worked as a lawyer in South Africa where he learned, developed, and honed his skills in satyagraha—peaceful, non-violent resistance to the injustices inflicted by the strong and powerful on the weak and defenseless.

-We arrived at Mani Bhavan before opening time, but a word from my driver/guide to the attendants who were hanging around outside gained us early entry right away.
-They opened up the house just for me and I had the run of the place for a good half an hour before anyone else showed up to disturb my quiet, pensive, somewhat dreamlike enjoyment of this place in time, this piece of history that reminded visitors of the impressive achievements of the man who led India on its march to independence.
+We arrived at Mani Bhavan before opening time, but a word from my driver to the attendants who were hanging around outside gained us early entry right away.
+They opened up the house just for me and I had the run of the place for a good half an hour before anyone else showed up to disturb my quiet, pensive, somewhat dreamlike enjoyment of this place in time, this piece of history that memorialized the impressive achievements of the man who led India on its march to independence.

 The house was wall-to-wall pictures, photographs, dioramas and artifacts that recalled Gandhi’s life and times.
 As I wandered the corridors, stairways, and rooms, I was moved over and over again by memories triggered in my mind by my lifelong love of all things Indian.
 Here I paused over the very place where Gandhi sat spinning cotton—a place I’d only previously seen in photographs.
 There I gazed from the balcony over the front door where, in the company of his wife and Jawarhal Nehru and others of his political devotees, he greeted the crowds gathered to see the man who made such a relentless nuisance of himself in his dealings with the representatives of the British Raj.

 I’ve learned much about Gandhi since coming to India.
 Everywhere there are statues to his memory—iconic depictions of well-known milestones in his life.
 The icon most frequently captured in monumental stone or cast metal is of a sandaled ascetic, head pressed forward, stubbornly stepping out, staff in hand, to lead the people in a non-violent challenge to the “authorities” over a Salt Tax.
 The “Boston Tea Party” in the American Revolution comes to mind as a parallel political statement of discontent.
-Tomorrow I fly to Ahmedabad.
-It was from his ashram there that Ghandi began his 400 mile march to the salt-strewn shores of the Arabian Sea.
+It is significant that tomorrow I fly to Ahmedabad (pronounced Am-da-bad), capital of Gujarat, the state in which Gandhi was born.
+It was from his ashram in Ahmedabad that Ghandi began his 400 mile march to the salt-strewn shores of the Arabian Sea.

-Gandhi, who trained as a lawyer and was a politician at heart, devoted his entire adult life to advocacy on behalf of the underprivileged, such as the migrant Indian workers in South Africa and the Indian peoples subjugated by the British during the British Raj.
-With all his faults—and he had many—it is only right to recognize the success he had in galvanizing against their oppressors those whose rights were being abused, whether in South Africa by the Boers or in India by the British.
+Gandhi, who trained as a lawyer and was a politician to the core, devoted his entire adult life to advocacy on behalf of the underprivileged, such as the migrant Indian workers in South Africa and the Indian peoples subjugated by the British during the time of the British Raj.
+With all his faults—and he had many—it is only fair to recognize the success he had in galvanizing against their oppressors those people whose rights were being abused, whether in South Africa by the Boers or in India by the British.

 Gandhi carefully and shrewdly cultivated an image of austerity and self-denial and he did so with great effect.
 He wanted to be identified with the poor and oppressed even though, as his popularity and fame grew, it was hard for him to live a life of abnegation.
 He courted imprisonment but, because of his standing, was rarely, if ever, treated as a common criminal.